DONA-club/flow/README.md

 # DONA.club — Visualiser

-> **A temporal consciousness interface and chronological repository that enables multi-party observation of shared growth intentions, elevating project quality of life without constraint.**
+> **A temporal consciousness interface and chronological repository that transforms how humans and machines perceive, navigate, and master the lifecycle of projects.
+Available for white-label deployment.**

 [🇫🇷 Version française](#version-française) | [🇬🇧 English version](#english-version)